Clinical Services in IR Task Force

 Toolkit for IRs

-The Clinical Services in IR Task Force has compiled a toolkit for IRs at all stages of their career – offering practical advice, training and education materials as well as further readings for specific topics.
+The Clinical Services in IR Task Force has compiled a toolkit for IRs at all stages of their career – offering practical advice, training, and education materials as well as further readings for specific topics.
 IRs are invited to use these tools to improve their skills or master challenges or opportunities they are currently facing.

-CIRSE Library topic packages
+CIRSE Library topic package

 - Provision of IR Services – compiled by C. Nice in April 2023